-Our School complies with the requirements of Keeping Children Safe in Education (DfE 2020) and the Local Safeguarding Partnership (LSP) by carrying out the required checks and verifying the applicant's identity, qualifications and work history.
+Our school complies with the requirements of Keeping Children Safe in Education (DfE, 2021) and the Local Safeguarding Partnership (LSP) by carrying out the required checks and verifying the applicant's identity, qualifications and work history.

-- At least one member of each recruitment panel will have completed safer recruitment training within the last 2 years. - The School obtains written confirmation from supply agencies or third-party organisations that agency staff or other individuals who may work in the School have been appropriately checked. - Trainee teachers will be checked either by the School or by the training provider, from whom written confirmation will be obtained. - The School maintains a single central record of recruitment checks undertaken.
+- At least one member of each recruitment panel will have completed safer recruitment training. - The school obtains written confirmation from supply agencies or third-party organisations that agency staff or other individuals who may work in the school have been appropriately checked. - Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - The school maintains a single central record of recruitment checks undertaken.